JohnKurlak/algorithmic-problem-solving/Chapter 1/README.md

 Refer to the [glossary](../GLOSSARY.md) for definitions and examples.

+### Identifying inputs and outputs

+At this point, you should understand what the problem is asking.
+Next, your goal is to identify the inputs and outputs for the problem.

 Now that you have identified the basic components of the problem, you are ready for [Chapter 2: Understanding the problem](../Chapter 2/README.md)!